The Bankrate promise

 What does home insurance not cover?

-Although each available homeowners policy provides different coverage, a standard HO-3 policy covers a variety of named perils except for losses that are specifically excluded.
+Although each homeowners policy type provides different coverage, a standard HO-3 policy covers a variety of named perils except for losses that are specifically excluded.
 The following types of damage are typically excluded from a standard homeowners policy:

 - Earthquakes, sinkholes or other earth movement